Mohsenkhodadadzadeh/shoutcut-code-challenge-swiftUI/README.md

 ## Prepare app before run:

-Before run the project you must define `server_url` and `destination_file` as process enviorment object. for doing that you need open `Edit scheme` from `Product -> Scheme -> Edit scheme' menu. and add the Enviorment Variables same as following image if they are not exist.
+Before run the project you must define `server_url` and `destination_file` as process enviorment object. for doing that you need open `Edit scheme` from `Product -> Scheme -> Edit scheme` menu. and add the Enviorment Variables same as following image if they are not exist.
 ![Enviorment variables in scheme](https://github.com/Mohsenkhodadadzadeh/shoutcut-code-challenge-swiftUI/blob/master/raedmeimages/scheme.png)

 ## Some notes before reviewing code and commits.